ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-set-data-updates/index.md

 However it is still possible to clear filter selections using: `api.setFilterModel([])`.

-The following example demonstrates how `api.setRowData()` affects filter selections.
+The following example demonstrates how `api.setRowData(data)` affects filter selections.
 Try the following:

 - Deselect value 'B' from the set filter list and click the **Set New Data** button which calls `api.setRowData(newData)` to add new data with extra rows to the grid.